Catalina Lauf takes aim at AOC with 'Latina by heart, American first' congressional run

 "I plan to offer a counter to that message, one that doesn't tear others down, but lifts all of us up," she added.
 "A message that focuses on what brings us together, not our differences, and how that commonality will help us get things done for our constituents and preserve the promise of the American Dream."

-Partisanship, Lauf asserted, has made even basic democratic discussions -- to say nothing of bipartisan decisionmaking -- increasingly rare, especially on contentious issues like immigration reform.
+Partisanship, Lauf asserted, has made even basic democratic discussions – to say nothing of bipartisan decision-making – increasingly rare, especially on contentious issues like immigration reform.

 "Any true leader would be willing to come to the table to talk about any issue with those on the other side," Lauf said.
 "That doesn't mean we reach a compromise on everything, but right now Democrats like Lauren Underwood aren't even having the conversation.
 I think there are ways we can find common ground on issues like infrastructure and closing immigration loopholes."